MrDmitry/aidenhale.dev/web/data/takes/cpp_is_good_for_you/README.md

 to do anything in _some specific way_.
 All features are opt-in and you get to work directly with all c and c++ libraries that exist (and being one of the original system languages, there are plenty), no bindings, glue or wrappers necessary.

-Even though absense of some "c++ way" leads to big annoyances, like external dependency management and build system configuration, these are hurdles that you get to overcome **once or twice** and then find and iterate on "your way" of doing it.
+Even though absence of some "c++ way" leads to big annoyances, like external dependency management and build system configuration, these are hurdles that you get to overcome **once or twice** and then find and iterate on "your way" of doing it.
 There are also many tools helping you bridge these gaps, including `zig build` as your build system, but that's for a different kind of article.